worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 "Tell me about it.
 Four more hours till dawn."

 Peterson returned with his coffee and settled back into his chair.
-He'd brought Sarah a cup too, which surprised her.
+He'd brought Liv a cup too, which surprised her.

 "You look like you need it," he said.